opendistro-for-elasticsearch/k-NN/PerformanceTuning.md

 ##Search Performance Tuning

+To improve Search performance it is necessary to keep the number of segments under control.
+Lucene's IndexSearcher will search over all of the segments in a shard to find the 'size' best results.
+But, because the complexity of search for the HNSW algorithm is logarithmic with respect to the number of vectors, searching over 5 graphs with a 100 vectors each and then taking the top size results from ```5*k``` results will take longer than searching over 1 graph with 500 vectors and then taking the top size results from k results.
+Ideally having 1 segment per shard will give the optimal performance with respect to search latency.
+We could configure index to have multiple shards to aviod having giant shards and achieve more parallelism.

+We can control the number of segments either during indexing by asking Elasticsearch to slow down the segment creation by disabling the refresh interval or choosing larger refresh interval.

 ### Warm up

 The graphs are constructed during indexing, but they are loaded into memory during the first search.
 The way search works in Lucene is that each segment is searched sequentially (so, for k-NN, each segment returns up to k nearest neighbors of the query point) and the results are aggregated together and ranked based on the score of each result (higher score --> better result).